markwylde/code-style/pages/08-testing-philosophy.md

 5. **Optimize for debugging time, not test execution time**

 When your tests use real dependencies, they catch real bugs.
 When they catch real bugs, you ship reliable software.
 When you ship reliable software, you sleep better at night.

-Next, we'll explore dependencies—why every npm package you add is a liability, not an asset.